 There are a lot of dried food options out there.
 Here are a few that we use consistently.

 - TOMATO POWDER.
-Just add water to make this into a tomato paste, add more water for a sauce.
+Just add water to make this into a tomato paste, and add more water for a sauce.
 I love this stuff because you avoid wasting half a can of tomato paste when you just need a few tablespoons.
 We like Harmony House Food’s tomato powder.

 - DRIED JALAPENOS.
-This dried option is a suitable replacement for fresh jalapenos when adding them to a stew or even blending in a hummus.
+This dried option is a suitable replacement for fresh jalapenos when adding them to a stew or even blending in homemade hummus.
 I’ve tried a few dried veggies options from Harmony House, and the jalapenos and bell peppers are my favorite.

 Here are a few canned foods that are essential to making your fresh ingredients go further in the boat galley.